nohupped/pwb/Readme.md

-# PWB
+# pwb

-A personal password bank written in RUST to store all your passwords, locked with one username and password.
+A password bank written in RUST to store all your passwords, locked with one username and password.
 One tool to store it all..
 One tool to lose it too..

 This is a personal tool written as a part of a personal project to learn and explore Rust.
 There are many places that can definitely be improved or can use some good Rust practices.